How to Use Fertility Lubricant

 Personal lubricant is a product used during sex to reduce friction and increase comfort.
 Personal lubricants typical fall into one of three categories:

 In order for lube to be fertility-friendly, it must go through biocompatibility testing to ensure no harm on sperm, eggs, or embryos.
 TTC lubricants must be cleared by the FDA and are specially formulated to maintain a pH, viscosity, and osmolarity that are compatible with sperm.
 It’s also important that TTC lube not contain any parabens (more on this below), which can disrupt hormones and the body’s endocrine system.

-The Lube is water-based, pH balanced, paraben free, and has been created to simulate cervical mucus so that sperm can thrive.
+The Lube is water-based, pH balanced, made without parabens, and has been created to simulate cervical mucus so that sperm can thrive.

 Why paraben-free is so important

 Parabens (commonly listed as methylparaben, ethylparaben, propylparaben, butylparaben, and orisobutylparaben) are endocrine disruptors—chemicals that can interfere with our endocrine system.
 When inside the body, parabens can mimic estrogen.
 Because of this, the European Union has banned parabens in cosmetic and beauty products.
 This is for good reason; preliminary evidence from a study conducted at Harvard University linked high paraben build up in the body with reduced fertility.
 When TTC, stay paraben-free.

 How non fertility-friendly lubricants can harm sperm